MSFS: Suggested Quest 3 PCVR Settings

 Optimise Your WIFI Network

-I now have a PCIE WIFI antennae sat on top of the PC 3 feet from where I sit.
+I now have a PCIE WIFI antennae sat on top of the PC 3 feet from where I sit so the signal strength is at maximum.
 It’s WIFI output has the same SID and password as for the rest of the house.
 The signal capacity is around 866 Mbps and Virtual Desktop currently only needs a bandwidth of 200 Mbps.
 Its worth considering WiFi standard 6e for lower latency, higher throughput and higher stability.

 Try Hardware Accelerated GPU Scheduling